Eswanthraj/SQL---HR-DBMS/README.md

 # SQL---HR-DBMS
 The HR Database System is a structured SQL project designed to manage and analyze Human Resources data.
 It includes a relational database schema for managing employee information, departments, and payroll.

-# Features of the HR Database System
+# Features of the HR Database System.
 Employee Management: Stores detailed information about employees, including their personal details, job roles, and department affiliations.
 Payroll Management: Provides functionality for managing employee salaries, bonuses, and payroll details.
 Department Allocation: Tracks the assignment of employees to departments and their roles within the organization.